 In April the following year the NLD candidates swept the board in parliamentary by-elections and Aung San Suu Kyi was elected as a member of the national parliament and the de facto leader of the opposition.
 Following the election the European Union suspended all non-military sanctions against Burma for a year.

 In 2012, US President Barack Obama visited the country to offer “the hand of friendship” in return for more reforms and Thein Sein was invited to Washington the following year.
 A significant strike for democracy was claimed when four private daily newspapers appeared in 2013.
 At this point there had been no free press in the country for 50 years

-In June that year, parliament voted to keep the army’s veto over constitutional change, suffering a blow to those who hoped for a speedy transition to democracy.
-However the general election in 2015 was held smoothly and regarded as free and fair by international monitors.
-The NLD won a landslide and took their seats in the much transformed parliament in February 2016.
+In June 2015 the Myanmar parliament voted to keep the army’s veto over constitutional change, suffering a blow to those who hoped for a speedy transition to democracy.
+However the general election in November that year was held smoothly and regarded as free and fair by international monitors.
+The NLD won a landslide victory and took their seats in the much transformed parliament in February 2016.

 Since then the fairy-tale story (which has always been an overly simplistic picture of the country’s progress) has soured.